altus4/website/docs/api/analytics.md

 ## Analytics Endpoints

-All analytics endpoints require an API key with the 'analytics' permission.
-Admin analytics endpoints additionally require the 'admin' permission.
-Include your API key in the Authorization header as `Bearer <YOUR_API_KEY>`.
+All analytics endpoints require JWT authentication.
+Include your JWT token in the Authorization header as `Bearer <YOUR_JWT_TOKEN>`.

 ### Dashboard Overview